 - Easy to reconfigure/reslot

 When space in your warehouse is tight, pushback pallet rack is king.
-Pushback pallet rack systems increase storage density, letting you make the most of your available warehouse space.
+Pushback pallet rack systems increase storage density and let you make the most of your available warehouse space.
 These systems give users the unique advantage of increasing pallet count with minimal impact on access to SKUs.
 Push back pallet rack has skyrocketed in popularity in recent years thanks to its ease of use and ability to increase storage density.
-Push back rack is usually more expensive than selective or drive in pallet rack in terms of initial investment.
-However, gains in efficiency and storage density can yield long term profits that make push back rack a smart investment in certain applications.
+In terms of initial cost, push back rack is usually more expensive than selective or drive in pallet rack.
+However, gains in efficiency and storage density can yield long-term profits that make push back a smart investment for many applications.

 We work with our network of manufacturers and vendors to engineer push back systems that deliver the results our clients need to succeed.
-With over 25 years of experience in material handling, we’ve helped countless warehouses in Minnesota and across the nation optimize their warehouse storage with custom designed pushback storage systems.
-Visit our dedicated push back pallet rack page for more information on push back systems and how they’re used increase warehouse storage and labor efficiency.
+With over 25 years of experience in material handling, we’ve helped countless businesses in Minnesota and across the nation optimize their warehouse storage with custom designed pushback storage systems.
+Visit our dedicated push back pallet rack page for more information on push back systems and how they can increase warehouse storage and labor efficiency.

 Overview of Push Back Pallet Rack: